 Deglaze the ossi buchi frying pan with some red wine and the red wine vinegar – add this to your casserole, plus the stock and the bouquet garni.
 If your sauce seems thin at this stage, add a little of the left over, seasoned, flour (don’t worry if it looks lumpy, it will dissolve while cooking).

-An alternative and older recipe, is osso buco alla Milanese, which you can find here – I’ve tried it it’s also very good.
+An alternative and older recipe, is osso buco alla Milanese, which you can find here – I’ve tried it and it’s also very good!

 Make sure you eat the bone marrow in the centre of the bone – I didn’t really fancy it at first, but tried it and it turned out to be absolutely delicious!